drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 7. Architectural posts.xlsx
 comprises the architectural posts for dictionary training that crawled from Stack Overflow.

+8. Uising dic training data for classifier.xlsx comprises original training dataset (data item 1) and unseen but QA and AT relevant terms of the trained dictionary (date item 4).

 # Experiment replication steps

 Step 1: Data pre-processing.